GitTejas/GameNest/README.md

 ## Tech Stack
-Frontend: React (with React Router for navigation), Formik and Yup (for form handling and validation)
+Frontend: React, Formik and Yup
 Backend: Flask (Flask-RESTful for API endpoints)
-Database: SQLAlchemy (with Flask-SQLAlchemy as the ORM)
+Database: SQLAlchemy

 ## Models
 1. Game
-Represents a video game with fields like title, genre, platform, and rating.
+Represents a video game with fields like title, genre, console, and rating.
 2. Store
 Represents a store with attributes such as name, address, hours of operation, and location.
 3. Listing